stijn-dejongh/ars-rethorica/manuscript/book1chapter9.md

 hair long, for it is the mark of a gentleman, the performance of any servile task being difficult for one whose hair is long.
 And not carrying on any vulgar profession is noble, for a gentleman does not live in dependence on others.

+{blurb, icon: pencil}
+**editor's note:** Now that Aristotle has explained what true virtue is, he will go on to teach us how to make someone seem more praiseworthy than they are.
+In modern times, we would call this *"being a spin-doctor"* or *"improving public relations"*.
+{/blurb}

 We must also assume, for the purpose of praise or blame, that qualities which closely resemble the real qualities are identical with them; for instance, that the cautious man is cold and designing, the simpleton good-natured, and the emotionless gentle.
 And in each case we must adopt a term from qualities closely connected, always in the more favorable sense; for instance, the choleric and passionate man may be spoken of as frank and